lanhamt/AngularNBIO/README.md

 # GoFun
-exploring golang with a simple server example and ref for command exec, etc
+exploring golang with a simple server setup and ref for command exec, etc